Essentra (OTCMKTS:FLRAF) Hits New 12-Month High at $4.25

-Essentra plc (OTCMKTS:FLRAF)’s share price hit a new 52-week high during trading on Thursday .
-The stock traded as high as $4.25 and last traded at $4.25, with a volume of 0 shares changing hands.
+Essentra plc (OTCMKTS:FLRAF)’s share price hit a new 52-week high during mid-day trading on Wednesday .
+The stock traded as high as $4.25 and last traded at $4.25, with a volume of 0 shares trading hands.
 The stock had previously closed at $4.25.

-Separately, Zacks Investment Research downgraded Essentra from a “hold” rating to a “sell” rating in a research report on Friday, September 24th.
+Separately, Zacks Investment Research lowered shares of Essentra from a “hold” rating to a “sell” rating in a report on Friday, September 24th.

 Essentra plc provides essential components and solutions worldwide.
 The Components division manufactures and distributes plastic injection molded, vinyl dip-molded, and metal items for equipment manufacturing, automotive, fabrication, electronics, and construction industries; and component solutions comprising caps and plugs, wire and cable management products, flange protection products, knobs, handles and grips, PCB and electronics hardware, and tools and precision instruments for a range of applications and industries that are used in protection and finish products.